AdaBest: Minimizing Client Drift in Federated Learning via Adaptive Bias Estimation: Introduction

 This paper proposes \ours, a Reduced Variance LocalSGD (\rvlsgd) solution to minimize the client drift in FL.
 Compared to the baselines, we define a simpler yet more elegant method of incorporating previous observations into estimates of complementary gradients.
 Our solution alleviates the instability of the norm of $\vh$ in \feddyn (see \figref{fig:stability_c100} for empirical evaluation) while consuming the same order of storage and communication bandwidth, and even reducing the compute cost (see supplementary material for quantitative comparison).
 Unlike previous works, our algorithm provides a mechanism for adapting to changes in the distribution of client sampling and does not require prior knowledge of the entire set of clients.
 These characteristics of \ours, combined with its stability, provide a practical solution for large-scale cross-device FL.
 Our main contributions are as follows:

 \begin{itemize} \item We show that the existing \rvlsgd approaches for cross-device FL fail to efficiently converge to a stationary point.
 In particular, the norm of the parameters in \feddyn is pruned to explosion (see section \ref{sec:compare} for discussion). \item We formulate a novel arithmetic approach for implicit accumulation of previous observations into the estimates of oracle full gradients ($\vh$). \item Using the new formulation, we present \ours, a novel algorithm that can be thought as a generalization of both \fedavg and \feddyn.
 We introduce a new factor $\beta$ that stabilizes our algorithm through controlling the norm of $\vh$.
 As a result, the optimization algorithm converges to a stationary point (see Sections \ref{sec:compare} for detailed discussion).
 Unlike baselines, \ours does not assume that the set of training clients are stationary nor it requires a prior knowledge about its cardinality. \item We conduct various experiments under different settings of number of clients, balance among partitions, and heterogeneity.
-Our results indicate superior performance of \ours in nearly all benchmarks (up to 94\% improvement in test accuracy compared to the second best candidate; almost twice better), in addition to significant improvements in stability and convergence rate. \end{itemize}
+Our results indicate superior performance of \ours in nearly all benchmarks in addition to significant improvements in stability and convergence rate.
+In benchmarks with a large number of clients, our method outperforms the baselines by a wide margin.
+The results show nearly a two-fold improvement in test accuracy over the second-best candidate in some cases. \end{itemize}